cardanobay/cardano-builder/README.md

 ## Statica vs Dynamic

-When you compile the cardano-cli and cardano-node binaries on standard distribution (like RHEL/Debian etc.), they are compiled, by default, against glibc.
+When you compile the cardano-cli and cardano-node binaries on standard distribution (like RHEL/Debian etc.), they are compiled, by default, with glibc.
 As a result, the produced binaries cannot become "fully static".
 They are instead, "dynamically" linked to some mandatory libraries.
 You can see theses dynamic links by issuing two commands

 * `ldd cardano-node`
 ```